 ACCREDITATION

 NOTE: There are specific vision requirements that are required by the Canadian General Standards Board prior to completing final certification in each discipline.
-Please refer to the following link for the requirements: http://www.nrcan-rncan.gc.ca/mms-smm/ndt-end/eli-adm/vis-vis-eng.htm
+Please refer to the following link for the requirements:

-OBJECTIVES
+PROGRAM OBJECTIVES

-- Manage welding quality management systems
+- Develop, manage, and implement welding-related quality management systems

-- Interpret and apply standards and codes
+- Interpret and apply standards and codes for welding and non-destructive testing

-- Determine welding inspection procedures
+- Develop and maintain welding inspection procedures

-- Execute welding inspection and non-destructive testing procedures as defined by standards, codes and related specifications
+- Execute welding inspection and non-destructive testing procedures as defined by standards, codes, and related specifications

-- Interpret and evaluate test results
+- Interpret and evaluate quality inspection and test results

-- Verify procedures and welder or welding operator qualifications
+- Verify and recommend welding operator qualifications

 - Prepare and maintain inspection records and reports

-- Set up equipment, lay out work to specifications and weld to prescribed standards
+- Set up equipment, lay out work to specifications, and weld to prescribed standards

 CURRICULUM